-They think that experience is a clear thing.
+5. They think that experience is a clear thing

 Example: A colleague once told young caregivers, “My role should be a resource” “Great, but then he sat in his office all day waiting for us to distribute his pearls of knowledge.
 Of course, none of us stopped – we all did this.
 Busy thinking, “I respect your experience, but I hope your role is to make your job Should. “

-Signs of a bad coworker cause dilemma in workplace.
+Signs of a bad coworker cause dilemmas in the workplace.
 Signs of a bad coworker in fact can not be bound with some examples.

-Another big sign your co-workers despise you: “They never make your concerns or problems a priority and they don’t treat your work with the same level of urgency that they do your colleagues.
+Another big sign your co-workers despise you is: “They never make your concerns or problems a priority and they don’t treat your work with the same level of urgency that they do your colleagues.

 Before a meeting, some of us were talking about the caretaker of another department when our new boss looked up and said, “Stop.
 From now on, we can’t say bad things about anybody unless they’re in the room.”